OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Implementation of OBCache

 \section{Implementation of OBCache}

-We provide a code implementation of \obc{} in pseudo PyTorch style, as illustrated in Algorithm~\ref{alg:obcache-score-pytorch} and Algorithm~\ref{alg:obcache-evict-pytorch}.
+We provide a code implementation of \obc{} in pseudo PyTorch style, as illustrated in Algorithms~\ref{alg:obcache-score-pytorch} and \ref{alg:obcache-evict-pytorch}.
 These two algorithms demonstrate the computation of \obc{} saliency scores and the cache eviction operation in the prefill phase.